Articles in this section

 1. On your Zuddl organizer dashboard, go to Registration.

 2. Click on Create New Page.
-This displays a list of predefined templates.
-There are seven new templates and two legacy templates (Basic and Sponsor).
-You can also choose to start from scratch using a blank template.
-Each template has a specific style or theme.
-However, you can fully customize any template.
+Multiple starter templates are available for you to start building your page.
+Each template has a specific style or theme, but you can fully customize any template.

 3. To get started, hover over any template you think would suit your website and click Use template.
 This takes you to the editor page.